 Race: 2pm [7pm UK]

-Make sure to check out the Paddock Club and F1 Hospitality options for a luxurious Canadian Grand Prix experience.
+But make sure to also check out the Paddock Club and F1 Hospitality options for a luxurious Canadian Grand Prix experience.

 Motorsporttickets.com and grandprixevents.com are also well worth visiting to secure race weekend tickets, while a range of hospitality options are also available.